ggory15/kimm_spot_kinova/README.md

 # KIMM_SPOT_KINOVA PROJECT
 IMPORTANT: This package is optimized on Ubuntu 18.04 with ROS-melodic and Python 3

+## Packages
+This repository contains multiple packages to control the spot_with_kinova robot on both real and simulation world.
+* aruco_mapping: The package for QR Marker detection.
+With QR marker, the robot can walk to the marker and pick object up with kinova arm.
+* kimm_spot_kinova: HQP controller for whole-body motion.
+* spot_kinova_description: description files.
+* spot_kinova_framework: a controller launcher with kimm_spot_kinova.
+* spot_kinova_msgs: action and message definitions.

 ## Tip
 Open bashrc
 ```